Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 | *DEX Saving Throw value*       | 15        |
 | *CON Saving Throw value*       | 16        |

-### 6.2.4.
+### 5.7.4.
 Elevine

 ![LDD_Liannoyer](img/LDD_Elevine.jpg)

 An Elevine is a small plant creature similar to a vine mass that can be electrically charged, storing energy.
-Elevines usually crawl on the floor and are found in groups.
+Elevines usually slither on the floor and are found in groups.
 They attack by swinging their electrical vines.
 Their frail body is weak to *slashing* damage (x1.2 damage received) but using *conductive* weapons can damage the user.
 Upon dying they discharge their bodies, causing electrical damage to each PC.
-Max's serum (*Fytoprolipser*) is useful to inhibit their discharging ability and to keep them electrically charged after their defeat, Elevines defeated in this way can be used as electric source to power some devices.
+Max's serum (*Fytoprolipser*) is useful to inhibit their <u>Electric Discharge</u> ability and to keep them electrically charged after their defeat, Elevines defeated in this way can be used as electric source to power some devices.

-Elevines deal *melee* 3d4 damage influenced by *Constitution* modifier.
+Elevines deal *melee* 2d4 damage influenced by *Constitution* modifier.

 *Electric* 1d4 damage dealt to attackers with *conductive* on hit weapons.